 Hue Vietnam

-Hue: Vietnam’s Imperial Capital, and Worth More Than a Day Trip
+Hue: Vietnam’s Imperial Capital Deserves More Than a Day Trip

 Hue sits on the Perfume River in central Vietnam, roughly equidistant between Hanoi and Ho Chi Minh City.
-Most travellers stop here for a day or two as part of a north-south journey.
-Two days is the minimum; three is better, especially if you want to explore the imperial tombs properly rather than rushing through the most famous one.
+Most travellers treat it as a one-day stop on a north-south journey.
+Two days is the minimum for doing it properly; three is better, particularly if you want to spend real time at more than one of the imperial tombs.

-The city served as the capital of the Nguyen Dynasty from 1802 to 1945.
-It was heavily bombed during the Vietnam War — particularly during the 1968 Tet Offensive and its aftermath — and large portions of the citadel were destroyed.
-Restoration has been ongoing for decades, and the citadel today is partly reconstructed, partly ruined, and entirely worth visiting.
+The city was the capital of the Nguyen Dynasty from 1802 to 1945 – Vietnam’s last imperial dynasty, which unified the country under a single authority for the first time.
+The citadel was heavily bombed during the Vietnam War, particularly during the 1968 Tet Offensive and its brutal aftermath, and large sections were destroyed.
+Restoration has been ongoing for decades.
+What you see today is partly reconstructed, partly original, and entirely worth your time.

 The Imperial Citadel